sonicdoe/detect-character-encoding/README.md

 ## License

-detect-character-encoding is licensed under the BSD 2-clause license, subject to additional terms.
-See [LICENSE](./LICENSE) for the full license text.
+detect-character-encoding is licensed under the BSD 2-clause license but includes third-party software under different licenses.
+See [`LICENSE`](./LICENSE) for the full license text.